 Auto Accident Care

-Whiplash: An injury to the cervical spine, or neck, and occurs when the muscles and other soft tissues are hyper-extended or hyper-flexed.
+Whiplash: An injury to the cervical spine, or neck, and occurs when the muscles and other soft tissues are hyper-extended and hyper-flexed.

 Signs and Symptoms of Whiplash People who experience whiplash may develop one or more of the following symptoms, usually within the first two days after the accident: